-People from Tūranganui-a-Kiwa met Captain James Cook and his crew when they arrived on the Endeavour in 1769.
+People from Tūranganui-a-Kiwa met Lieutenant James Cook and his crew when they arrived on the Endeavour in 1769.
 In the 1800s more Europeans – whalers, traders, missionaries and then settlers – came to the region.
 Tūranganui-a-Kiwa tribes did not join in the wars between Māori and the government in the early 1860s.
 But when the government began to confiscate their land, the tribes’ attitude changed.
 They realised the threat to Māori society.

 In the later 19th century, leaders of Tūranganui-a-Kiwa promoted the idea of setting up trusts to keep and look after Māori land.
 In the 20th century the tribes worked to develop their land.

 The 20th century